National Care Planning Council

 Adult day care services have been around for about 30 years but providers have found it difficult to stay in business and families seem reluctant to use the services.
 This is unfortunate because this service can help people stay in their homes longer by providing medical care and giving care givers a rest.
 Next year Medicare may start paying for these services as an alternative to home care and this will give this industry a shot in the arm.

-Article: Adult Day Care Services
+Read the Article: About Adult Day Care

 Find Adult Day Care Services